Episode 98: Never Alone

 Most believe it was suicide, but some have wondered if his estranged wife, Lizzie, might have had a hand in his death.

-That's because months after Peter Gessner was in the grave, Lizzie and her new husband moved into the castle that he had built for her, setting off a wave of rumors throughout the neighborhood.
+That's because months after Peter Gessner was in the grave, Lizzie and and her new husband moved into the castle that he had built for her, setting off a wave of rumors throughout the neighborhood.

+All of that pain and tragedy seems to have stuck around too.
 In the 1970s, the house was purchased by Ray McWaid and Peter Peterson, who set about restoring the house to its former glory.

 According to the story, the two men discovered a small room that had been covered up and forgotten by past owners.

 Inside, the room felt unnaturally cold and noises could be heard throughout the house.
+Once outside the tiny room though, the noises stopped.

 McWade and Peterson also reported finding a dead cat on their front porch one day.